-Placement tests are required of all new, incoming students who have not yet completed college level English, mathematics or foreign language coursework.
-The testing is required of all who enter one of the University of Wisconsin Colleges regardless of age.
-Transfer students may not be required to take the tests if they have completed college level coursework which provides an indication of the level of mathematics, writing, or foreign language already accomplished.
+Placement tests are required of all new, incoming students who have not yet completed college-level English, mathematics or foreign language coursework.
+Testing in English and mathematics is required of all students, regardless of age (**foreign language testing is optional – see below**).
+Transfer students may not be required to take the tests if they have completed college-level, transferable coursework that provides an indication of the level of mathematics, writing or foreign language already successfully accomplished.

-Placement tests are designed to help determine which of the many English, math, and foreign language courses are the best place for you to start.
-All University of Wisconsin students, regardless of major, are required to acquire specific proficiencies in mathematics and writing to earn an associate or bachelor's degree.
-Many majors also require evidence of experience with a foreign language either at the high school or college level (see your advisor for specific requirements).
+Placement tests are designed to help determine which of the English, math and foreign language courses are the best place for you to start within a given sequence of instruction.
+All University of Wisconsin students, regardless of major, are required to acquire specific proficiencies in mathematics and writing to earn an associate or a bachelor's degree.
+Many majors also require evidence of experience with a foreign language either at the high school or college level (please see your advisor for specific requirements).

 The placement tests are specific to the UW System; tests from other colleges and universities outside the UW System do not replace these placement tests.